 The first is the “Annotate” function: underline important moments on the screen during the screen sharing session with the help of different arrows, means of highlighting and an outlined cursor.
 This is extremely useful for remote studying and video presentations.

 The second is Virtual Background.
-If you don’t want somebody to see your background, you can choose another background from the Zoom’s gallery or even pick up your own with your company’s logo on it.
+If you don’t want somebody to see your room, you can choose another background from the Zoom’s gallery or even pick up your own with your company’s logo on it.

 Zoom is paid.
 There is a free plan, however, which is significantly cut in functionality.